kipkoechke/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to display current directory contents in a long format.

 A script to display current directory contents, including hidden files (starting with .).
 Use the long format.

+A script to display current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .)